-There are many things you can do to make your yard sale more profitable.
-These 10 steps to a successful yard sale are sure to help you get rid of items you no longer need and make some extra cash while you’re at it.
+There some very simple things you can do to make your sale more profitable.
+These ten tips are sure to help you get rid of items you no longer need and make some extra cash while you’re at it.

 1. Clean sale items